Epidemic threshold and localization of the SIS model on directed complex networks: Final remarks

 \section{Final remarks}

 In this work, we have determined the phase diagram of the SIS model on directed complex networks within the quenched mean-field approximation.
-By combining random-matrix results with an analytic approach for the distribution of stationary infection probabilities, we have computed the epidemic threshold as a function of the mean degree $c$ and the standard deviation $\sigma$ of the infection rates defining the contact network.
+By combining random-matrix results with an analytic approach for the distribution of stationary infection probabilities, we have computed the epidemic threshold as a function of the mean degree $c$ and the standard deviation $\sigma$ of the infection rates or coupling strengths defining the contact network.
 Our results show that the SIS model exhibits a transition between the absorbing and endemic phases provided $c \geq \lambda^{-1}$, where $\lambda$ is the average infection rate.

 Remarkably, the critical line is independent of the degree distribution but it depends strongly on the distribution of infection rates.
 When $\sigma < \sigma_{*} = \sqrt{\lambda (1-\lambda)}$, both the epidemic threshold and the critical behaviour are governed by the leading eigenpair of the contact network \cite{Metz2021} and are independent of the infection-rate distribution.
 In contrast, for $\sigma > \sigma_{*}$, the fluctuations of infection rates have a pronounced effect on the critical line.
 While the SIS model undergoes an absorbing phase transition for a $\Gamma$-distribution of infection rates as $\sigma$ increases, it remains in the endemic phase for a Pareto distribution.
 This striking difference is explained by the large fraction of near-zero infection rates generated by the $\Gamma$-distribution, which suppresses the endemic state for large $\sigma$.
-Together, these results provide a comprehensive picture of how network heterogeneity shapes the phase diagram of the SIS model on directed networks.
+Together, these results provide a systematic characterization of how network heterogeneity shapes the phase diagram of the SIS model on directed networks in the quenched mean-field approximation.

 We have also examined the emergence of disease localization right above the epidemic threshold \cite{Goltsev2012}.
 Focusing on the regime where the phase transition is governed by the leading eigenpair of the contact network, we have shown that the inverse participation ratio (IPR) of the fixed-point infection probabilities diverges near the threshold for sufficiently large $\sigma$, suggesting that the disease becomes localized on a vanishing fraction of nodes.
 These findings are consistent with analytic predictions based on the IPR of the leading eigenvector \cite{Metz2021}.
 We have also computed the full probability density of infection probabilities near the critical line and found that it exhibits a large fraction of near-zero values, with strong fluctuations spanning several orders of magnitude.